boazf/IWG/README.md

 Edit the content of file config.txt.
 The content is pretty much self-explentory.
 The time server (TimeServer) is used for getting the current GMT time using NTP protocol.
 The TimeZone paramter is used to set the local time.
 The value is in minutes and can also be negative.
 Then there are parameters for setting Ethernet.
 The code uses static IP address so the site address is always the same.
-Them you can also set the pin numbers for switching the router and modem power using relays.
+Then you can also set the pin numbers for switching the router and modem power using relays.